woodynew/dify/docker/README.md

 1. **Prerequisites**: Ensure Docker and Docker Compose are installed on your system.
 2. **Environment Setup**:
    - Navigate to the `docker` directory.
    - Copy the `.env.example` file to a new file named `.env` by running `cp .env.example .env`.
    - Customize the `.env` file as needed.
 Refer to the `.env.example` file for detailed configuration options.
 3. **Running the Services**:
    - Execute `docker compose up` from the `docker` directory to start the services.
    - To specify a vector database, set the `VECTOR_STORE` variable in your `.env` file to your desired vector database service, such as `milvus`, `weaviate`, or `opensearch`.
 4. **SSL Certificate Setup**:
    - Rrefer `docker/certbot/README.md` to set up SSL certificates using Certbot.

 ### How to Deploy Middleware for Developing Dify

 1. **Middleware Setup**:
    - Use the `docker-compose.middleware.yaml` for setting up essential middleware services like databases and caches.
    - Navigate to the `docker` directory.
    - Ensure the `middleware.env` file is created by running `cp middleware.env.example middleware.env` (refer to the `middleware.env.example` file).
 2. **Running Middleware Services**:
-    - Execute `docker-compose -f docker-compose.middleware.yaml up --env-file middleware.env -d` to start the middleware services.
+   - Execute `docker-compose -f docker-compose.middleware.yaml up --env-file middleware.env -d` to start the middleware services. docker-compose -f docker-compose.middleware.yaml --env-file middleware.env up -d

 ### Migration for Existing Users